 You can’t play guitar without strings, and it’s inevitable that you will snap some at some point, even if you are being careful or gentle.
 They will also catch a lot of oils and grease from your fingers, and if you don’t change them when it’s recommended, the strings will become thin, brittle, and just feel kind of gross.
 I consider strings themselves an essential part of a guitar accessories list.

-Have some handy whenever you need change all of the strings or if you’ve accidentally snapped one while bending the notes to your favorite solo.
+You should also have some handy if you’ve accidentally snapped one while bending the notes to your favorite solo.
 It will happen when you least expect it so you will want to be prepared because, regarding guitar accessories, strings will need to be replaced more often than others.

 Before I moved up to 11-gauge guitar strings, I used to get these all of the time.
 They were reliable strings that sounded good, but I also didn’t need to order new ones all of the time because I had a large box of them.
 A 12-pack like this would last me about a year.